sgkhusal/42-CPP/cpp08/README.md

 A function object that combines two function objects is called an *adaptive function object*.

 **std::less**

 Binary function object class whose call returns whether the its first argument compares less than the second (as returned by operator <).
 '
 **std::greater**

 Binary function object class whose call returns whether the its first argument compares greater than the second (as returned by operator >).

 -----------------------------
 ## STL Algorithms
 - template functions
 - header `<algorithm>`

+**STL algorithms work using iterators.
+Because neither the stack nor the queue class supplies iterators that mark the end of the ranges, the use of STL algorithms with these containers would not be possible.**

 A reference to all STL algorithms: [<algorithm>](https://cplusplus.com/reference/algorithm/)